-You will be surprised as to how many colors you can get from these six.
+You will be surprised at how many colors you can get from these six.

 You don’t have to have these exact colors.
 The names will vary from brand to brand.
-If you have slightly different ones, use those just as long as you have 3 warm, 3 cool primaries.
+If you have slightly different ones, use those just as long as you have 3 warms, and 3 cool primaries.

 - Azo Yellow Deep cad yellow

 - Lemon Yellow

 - Take your pencil, ruler, and paper and create a grid 6 squares wide by six squares deep.
 Make sure you leave a space around the edges so that you can write your color names above each square.